 Located in Stratford, the public osteopathic medicine school, opened in 1976, is the only college of osteopathic medicine in New Jersey.
 The medical school became part of Rowan University in July, 2013.

 The school’s faculty has a multidisciplinary team-based approach to health care, with an emphasis on primary care.
 As a result, RowanSOM is a major source of primary care physicians for the State and South Jersey.

 The school offers combination degrees including the: D.O./M.P.H., D.O./J.D., D.O./M.S., and D.O./Ph.D.
 Once they have gotten their degrees, RowanSOM can help graduates find post- graduate residencies and fellowships.
 The Osteopathic Medicine school has a close affiliation with 600-bed Kennedy Health System and affiliate hospitals.
 There the post grads may take training in: endocrinology; cardiology; critical care; gastroenterology; nephrology; infectious disease; and, many other specialties.

 Seton Hall University and Hackensack Meridian Health have partnered to open a 4-year medical school in Nutley and Clifton.
-The school – which will be the only private medical school in the State – is hoping to open its doors to its charter class in the fall of 2018.
+The school – which is the only private medical school in the State – opened its doors to its charter class in the fall of 2018.

 The partners have combined Hackensack Meridian Health’s extensive clinical and research expertise with Seton Hall’s academic expertise in the sciences, nursing, and health and medical sciences.
-Hackensack Meridian Health‘s hospitals also will be teaching sites for the medical students.
-In addition, the campus will house Seton Hall’s College of Nursing and School of Health and Medical Sciences and also will serve as a major site for health science research and discovery activities.
+Hackensack Meridian Health‘s hospitals are teaching sites for the medical students.
+In addition, nearby Seton Hall’s College of Nursing and School of Health and Medical Sciences and will serve as a major site for health science research and discovery activities.